daforrest/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-retention/Set-RetentionCompliancePolicy.md

 - A mailbox

-- A distribution group or mail-enabled security group

-To specify a mailbox or distribution group, you can use any value that uniquely identifies it.
+To specify a mailbox you can use any value that uniquely identifies it.
 For example:

 - Name

-- Distinguished name (DN)
+- Alias

 - Email address

-- GUID

 To enter multiple values, use the following syntax: \<value1\>,\<value2\>,...\<valueX\>.
 If the values contain spaces or otherwise require quotation marks, use the following syntax: "\<value1\>","\<value2\>",..."\<valueX\>".